tsloughter/rebar3.org/content/en/docs/tutorials/from_rebar2_to_rebar3.md

 ## Others

-- if you are still using makefiles to create shortcut commands, consider using [aliases](/docs/configuration/plugins/#alias)
+- if you are still using Makefiles to create shortcut commands, consider using [aliases](/docs/configuration/plugins/#alias)
 - for code coverage, you will want to use the 'cover' command, as in 'rebar3 do eunit, cover'.
 See the [cover](/docs/commands#cover) documentation for more details.

 ## Maintaining backwards compatibility while using Hex packages